Compare Rates

 You probably have noticed some of the phrases before and did not fully understand them.

-What are: Life Insurance Health Categories?
+What Are: Life Insurance Health Categories?

 Answer – Most people are talking about health classification for life insurance coverage based on how they are used in a life insurance policy to control the degree of risk the insurance carrier is taking.